YuzhuoMa97/SPAGxECCT/README.md

 **Summary statistics of time-to-event traits in UK Biobank is available [here](https://zenodo.org/records/11571404).**

 ## Reference
-See **A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits** (to be updated) for more details about SPAGxE<sub>CCT</sub>.
+See **A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits** (to be updated) for more details about SPAGxE<sub>CCT</sub> and SPAGxEmix<sub>CCT</sub>.